kartik-v/bootstrap-fileinput/README.md

 11. Upload action defaults to form submit.
 Supports an upload route/server action parameter for custom ajax based upload.
 12. Triggers JQuery events for advanced development.
 Events currently available are `filereset` and `fileclear`.
 13. Disabled and readonly file input support.
-14. Size of the entire plugin is less than 11KB (about 9KB for the minified JS and 2KB for the minified CSS).
+14. Size of the entire plugin is about 5KB if gzipped.
+The minified assets are less than 12KB (about 10KB for the minified JS and 2KB for the minified CSS).

 ## Demo